Annapolis Mall: History

 On May 16, 2024, it was confirmed that URW was in negotiations to sell the mall.
 This came after a prior announcement in 2022 that the company was seeking to sell their American malls, later amended to only selling non-flagship properties.
 On August 5, 2024, it was reported that Centennial Real Estate Management acquired the property for an undisclosed sum.
 Following the sale, all Westfield branding was removed and the mall was renamed to Annapolis Mall.

 On September 3, 2024, Centennial formally announced their acquisition of the mall as part of a consortium that also includes former WeWork and GGP CEO Sandeep Mathrani, Waterfall Asset Management and Lincoln Property Company.
 Through Mathrani's company Atlas Hill Real Estate, both Centennial and Mathrani will serve as owners of the property.
-The announcement also came with news that two new anchors would be joining the mall, both initially slated to open in the winter of 2025 before being delayed to early 2026: Dick's House of Sport and Dave & Buster's.
+The announcement also came with news that two new anchors would be joining the mall, both initially slated to open in the winter of 2025 before being delayed: Dick's House of Sport and Dave & Buster's.

 On December 30, 2024, Sandeep Mathrani announced that the former Sears site was to be replaced by “half retail and half rental apartments.”
 He also announced negotiations to fill 200,000 sqft of vacant space throughout the mall.
 These negotiations include two tenants to fill about 80000 sqft in the mall’s 2007 expansion corridor.
 On February 9, 2025, Centennial CEO Paul Kurzawa announced that another new anchor for the mall was "in the works," although he declined to reveal the name of the anchor or where in the mall it would be located.
-In April 2025, the mall announced several major tenants through their "leasing pitchbook."
-These new tenants include Primark, which will replace a portion of the former Sears parcel, and Uniqlo which will open near the former JCPenney.
+New stores announced in 2025 and slated to open in 2026 include a Tesla dealership and service center, Uniqlo and Jack and Jones.

+On October 30, 2025, New Village Academy announced that they had secured funding to construct a 52575 sqft charter school in the second floor unit previously home to Lord & Taylor.
+A groundbreaking ceremony was held on November 19 of the same year, with plans to welcome their first class of students in fall 2026.

+On May 6, 2026, Macerich announced their acquisition of the mall and the adjacent parcel formerly occupied by Sears for $272 million.
+Macerich also announced an additional $40 million in leasing capital as part of a strategic investment plan.
+Dick’s House of Sport opened on August 5, 2026.